Cofred/Cored-Onsite-Payment-Gateway-Cofred-Credit-Debit-card-and-Mobile-Money-/README.md

-# Cored Onsite Payment Gateway (Cofred Credit Debit card and Mobile Money)
+# Cored Onsite Payment Gateway (Multiple Payment Option)
 With Cofred, Credit/Debit card and Mobile Money options on single page to make payment.

 Cofred onsite payment can be used to receive payments from Cofred, Credit/Debit Cards and Mobile Money on your website and all options will show on same time.
 In which user can choose whichever medium they want to make payment.